jcollie/rpiwr/README.md

 you are buying a new Raspberry Pi I'd recommend getting the Raspberry Pi 3 as it has the best performance and built-in wireless.

-Item | Notes | Approximate Cost (US$) (as of 2016/6/1)
+Item | Notes | Approximate Cost (as of 2016/6/1)
 -----| ----- | ----------------------
-Raspberry Pi | | $35
+Raspberry Pi | | US$35
-MicroSD card formatted with your favorite distro | The instructions are going to assume you are using Raspbian Jessie, but just about anything will work | $10
+MicroSD card formatted with your favorite distro | The instructions are going to assume you are using Raspbian Jessie, but just about anything will work | US$10
-Power supply | I like the [CanaKit 5V 2.5A Raspberry Pi 3 Power Supply](http://smile.amazon.com/dp/B00MARDJZ4) but anything that can supply 2.0A or more should work. | $10
+Power supply | I like the [CanaKit 5V 2.5A Raspberry Pi 3 Power Supply](http://smile.amazon.com/dp/B00MARDJZ4) but anything that can supply 2.0A or more should work. | US$10
-Wireless adapter | Only if you're not using a Raspberry Pi 3 or connecting via the Ethernet adapter | $10
+Wireless adapter | Only if you're not using a Raspberry Pi 3 or connecting via the Ethernet adapter | US$10

 ### From [AIW Industries](http://www.aiwindistries.com/)

-Item | Notes | Approximate Cost (US$) (as of 2016/6/1)
+Item | Notes | Approximate Cost (as of 2016/6/1)
 ---- | ----- | ----------------------
-Raspberry Pi B+/2 NWR Receiver/SAME Decoder | | $69.95
+Raspberry Pi B+/2 NWR Receiver/SAME Decoder | | US$69.95
-SMA Wideband Antenna | | $11.00
+SMA Wideband Antenna | An antenna of some kind is required.
+I'd recommend starting with the antenna from AIW Industries and then if you aren't getting a good enough signal you can upgrade to another antenna. | US$11.00
-Acrylic Case w/Standoff Kit | Optional but highly recommended | $7.50
+Acrylic Case w/Standoff Kit | Optional but highly recommended | US$7.50
-Volume Knob | Optional but highly recommended | $5.25
+Volume Knob | Optional but highly recommended | US$5.25

+Contact AIW Industries about shipping costs, especially if you need to ship to someplace outside the United States.

 ## openHAB and User Interfaces